Memory Augmented Neural Network Adaptive Controllers: Performance and Stability: Introduction

-As an initial step towards these larger questions and goals and the central challenge we posed earlier, we have chosen a well-studied NN adaptive control setting.
-We note that the literature on NN based adaptive control is extensive \cite{narendra1990identification, yecsildirek1995feedback, lewis1996multilayer, narendra1997adaptive, kwan2000robust, calise2001adaptive, chen2001nonlinear, ge2004adaptive}.
+As an initial step towards these longer-term goals, we have chosen a well-studied Neural Network (NN) adaptive control setting.
+We note that the literature on NN based adaptive control is very extensive, see for example, \cite{narendra1990identification, yecsildirek1995feedback, lewis1996multilayer, narendra1997adaptive, kwan2000robust, calise2001adaptive, chen2001nonlinear, ge2004adaptive} and the references cited there.
 The setting is the standard adaptive control setting where the unknown nonlinear function is approximated by a neural network.
-In the setting here, in addition, we consider nonlinear uncertainties that can vary with time.
-The objective for the controller is to adapt quickly even after the changes.
-We make couple of assumptions for this initial exploration (i) that the changes to the unknown function are bounded and (ii) that the system state is available as feedback.
-The question then is, can additional memory modules, inspired from human memory systems, that augment the state of the controller improve these adaptive control algorithms?
-If so what are the architectures and the algorithms?
+In addition, we consider nonlinear uncertainties that can vary with time.

 We propose a novel control architecture that {\it augments an external working memory to the regular NN adaptive controller}.
 It is certainly conceivable that the speed of learning of an adaptive and learning controller can be improved by increasing the learning rate \cite{stepanyan2012adaptive, gibson2012adaptive, yucelen2014improving}.
-By contrast, in the architecture we propose the {\it learning is improved by the use of information in the memory}.
+By contrast, in the architecture we propose, the {\it learning is improved by the use of information in the external memory}.
+In machine learning, the idea that NNs with additional external memory have advantages in requiring less data, goes back to early 2000's, and possibly before.
+In the work by Hochreiter et. al \cite{hochreiter2001learning}, the authors showed that, LSTMs (Long Short Term Memory) which have an inherent memory can quickly learn never-before-seen quadratic functions with a low number of data samples.
+In deep learning, architectures with external working memory were proposed recently in \cite{graves2014neural}, \cite{santoro2016meta, parisotto2017neural}.
+It was demonstrated that the addition of an external working memory to these models improved their performance.
+Our contribution is to leverage this insight in proposing a novel NN based control architecture that includes an external memory.
+We propose a specific external memory design to augment the NN adaptive controller.